I am really proud of All For One.

 So many moments… These are simply ones I actually experienced.
 Which one to single one out?

 …hearing the Italian dancing instructor dropping a harpsichord cover of Viva La Vida into the dance music at the ball?

 …watching a cadre of musketeers disguised as nuns dropping their disguises to Universal Astonishment?

-…watching a musketeer initiated into the “Mystics Society”, then unmasked to realise not only was he surrounded by cloaked and masked Templars, but that he was also wearing a Templar cloak.
+…watching a musketeer initiated into the “Mystics Society”, then unmasked to realise not only were they surrounded by cloaked and masked Templars, but that they were also wearing a Templar cloak?